fatihebrarinan/Bilkent-CS-Labs/readme.md

-# This is the folder that contains all of the Lab projects done on CS101.
+# This is the folder that contains all of the Lab projects done in Bilkent.